siret-junior/somhunter/README.md

 Please be aware that if the symlink to `frames` and/or `thumbs` is present in the `public` directory when running `npm run build`, it will try to copy the contents to the `build` directory which takes a lot of time and is unnecessary.
 Just remove the symlink from the `public` directory before running the `npm run build`.

+### Server certificates
+Please bear in mind that by default the server uses self-signed certificate and therefore requests to the back-end will be probbably rejected, unless you give this certificate an exception (or use normal one).
+To do so, just add the certificate into the exceptions (you can directly "visit" any URL that starts with the server URL, like `www.loaclhost:8888/whatever` and you should get a warning popup).

 ## Installation from source

 Prerequisites: